unitedastronomer/E1-572G-Hackintosh/.docs/ISSUES.md

 - Power Nap
 - In Bluetooth Settings, "Advanced Options…" disable the 3rd entry about allowing Bluetooth devices to exit sleep

-### Additional Note
+### Note
 * The install is taking too long?
 Just be patient!
 Do not manually power off or reboot your machine as this will break the installation and require reinstalling.
-* Do not use Migration Assistant within Setup Assistant (setup screen right after macOS installation) on macOS 13+.
+* Do not use Migration Assistant within Setup Assistant (setup screen right after macOS installation) on macOS 13+ (Ventura and newer).
 It would be too laggy to navigate.
 * Do not use Migration Assistant if OCLP root patches are applied, revert patches first.
 * Can't add or adjust Memoji in settings?
 	* Scroll through the emojis, this will zoom out the icons allowing you to edit memojis.